 A few additional tips for testing your home for radon:

 - Maintain accurate results by avoiding performing short-term tests during storms or high winds.

 - Perform the test in the lowest level of the house that people use regularly.

 - Avoid moving the test equipment during the testing period.

 - If the test is performed for less than a week, try to maintain closed-house conditions as much as possible.

 We recognize that homeowners across Pennsylvania want to keep their families safe, which is why we strive to inform residents of Pennsylvania radon levels.
-Radon-Rid has certified, experienced, and insured radon testing and remediation specialists, so that Pennsylvania residents can be safe and have peace of mind.
+Radon-Rid, LLC has certified, experienced, and insured radon testing and inspection specialists, so that Pennsylvania residents can be safe and have peace of mind.
 For a consultation or more information about radon, contact us today.